What is user testing?

 User testing is a research method that is based on observing and analyzing how a certain number of users use the software.

-During this user testing, some following features are observed:
+During this user testing, the following features are observed:

 User testing allows us to approve or disapprove of the assumptions we have about our design.

 Here are some top 8 strategies that will help you in effective user testing during software development.